-SIIL qualifies as a 'small firm for audit purposes' with a score of 12 (2022: 11) and is therefore exempt from the SFCR external audit requirement.
-The exemption has been applied since 2020.
+SIIL qualifies as a 'small firm for audit purposes' with a score of 14 (2023: 12) and is therefore exempt from the SFCR external audit requirement.
+The exemption has been applied since 2020 and has been reaffirmed in January 2025.